When will you receive your statement?

 Talk to your employer first.
 If you’re unable to resolve your unpaid super query with them, visit the ATO website or call them on 13 10 20 for a step-by-step guide on how to recover missed or underpaid super.

-If you're an employee, aged 18 or over and earn more than $450* a month (before tax) then you're generally eligible to receive SG super contributions.
-Remember, it is compulsory for employers to pay at least 10%* of your salary to an eligible super fund like AustralianSuper.
+If you’re an employee aged 18 or over then you’re generally eligible to receive SG super contributions.
+Remember, for the 2022/23 financial year, it is compulsory for employers to pay at least 10.5%1 of your salary to an eligible super fund like AustralianSuper.
 These payments need to be made by quarterly deadlines set by the ATO.

 All my contributions are not listed?